redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 ### Add Fields to the SDL and Service

 Let's think about where we want to show our new relationship.
-For now, probably just on the homepage and article page, we'll display the author of the post underneath the title.
+For now, probably just on the homepage and article page: we'll display the author of the post next to the title.
 That means we'll want to access the user from the post in a GraphQL query something like this:

 ```graphql
 post {